 Analyzing the gear becomes a very crucial factor while preparing for a trek.
-This step is very crucial in making sure the gear is in good working condition and to make sure if any repairs if needed are done but in perspective of weight its helps to reduce unwanted gears With most of the trekking gear being heavy, this helps in making sure all that weight is going to be needed or not and if they can be replaced with a much lighter option.
+This step is very crucial in making sure the gear is in good working condition and to make sure if any repairs if needed are done but in perspective of weight it helps to reduce unwanted gears.
+With most of the trekking gear being heavy, this helps in making sure all that weight is going to be needed or not and if they can be replaced with a much lighter option.
 Also making sure that heavy gear must also be very efficient.

 Mindset and Experience

-another essential thing that forms a major part of the weight is our food.
+Another essential thing that forms a major part of the weight is our food.
 Try to carry dry rations instead of regular food and make it a point to carry high-energy food like dry fruits, cereal bars.
 Ready-to-eat meals are a great option too and always eat the heaviest food first.
 It is also nice if you can calculate the calories you might need and plan what to carry accordingly.

 Know the trek/terrain

 Do pre-trek research on the trail and the weather conditions, some trails may have shepherd camps or tea houses where you can try to restock food or bunk in for the night.
-Good trail research gives a good insight on what you can get on the trail and don’t have to carry, also knowing the weather helps in deciding how cold it might get at night and if there are gonna be any rains and you can take only the layers you might need. also talking to someone who has done helps a lot in deciding what to carry and what to avoid.
+Good trail research gives a good insight on what you can get on the trail and don’t have to carry, also knowing the weather helps in deciding how cold it might get at night and if there are gonna be any rains and you can take only the layers you might need.

 Clothes might seem like a simple thing but they make up a considerable weight in your backpack.
-Try to carry limited pair of clothes it’s not a smart decision to carry a pair for each day. start investing in lightweight trekking apparel, quick-dry odor repellent t-shirt and trek pants are an optimal choice for lightweight and durable apparel, when doing winter treks opt for down insulated sleeping bags n jackets to minimize space and weight.
+Try to carry limited pair of clothes it’s not a smart decision to carry a pair for each day. start investing in lightweight trekking apparel, quick-dry odor repellent t-shirt and trek pants are an optimal choice for lightweight and durable apparel, when doing winter treks opt for down insulated sleeping bags and jackets to minimize space and weight.
 Make sure you have enough protective layers to keep yourself and your apparel dry, wet clothes are gonna weigh heavier thereby increasing your weight.